Why does pricing a kitchen plan at a bunch of different places almost assure that a consumer gets taken advantage of?

 16. Special sale prices.
 Let’s just say be VERY suspicious of cabinet sales.

 All these examples make finding a talented, ethical, and experienced kitchen designer FAR more important than shopping cabinet pricing.
 Using cabinet pricing as a criteria to purchase usually makes it more likely a customer will get a bad design and a lower quality product at an inflated price.

 Main Line Kitchen Design actually sells cabinets for less than home centers and most other dealers.
-However, we never quote pricing on another dealer’s design because there is no winning the price battle without deceiving customers who get on this pricing train.
+However, we never quote pricing on another dealer’s design because there is no winning the price battle without deceiving the customers who get on this pricing train.